-Month Procedure Number Activity P-007 Interim Report Review (Districts With Disapproved Budget, Qualified or Negative Interim Certification or Other Fiscal Uncertainty) County superintendent must present a report to the school district board and the SPI regarding the fiscal solvency of any district with a disapproved budget, qualified or negative interim certification, or that has been determined to be in a position of fiscal uncertainty.
-Annually (NO DALES SPECIFIED, OF AS INEEDED) • For districts with qualified or negative certifications, the county superintendent must also approve the issuance of any non-voter-approved debt.
+Date neviseu.
+12/2015 Month Procedure Number Activity P-007 Interim Report Review (Districts With Disapproved Budget, Qualified or Negative Interim Certification or Other Fiscal Uncertainty) County superintendent must present a report to the school district board and the SPI regarding the fiscal solvency of any district with a disapproved budget, qualified or negative interim certification, or that has been determined to be in a position of fiscal uncertainty. ally Needed) For districts with qualified or negative certifications, the county superintendent must also approve the issuance of any non-voter-approved debt.
 The county superintendent must determine that repayment is probable.
+5